 The MN Boys High School Volleyball Association was established in 2018 to create opportunities and support boys playing volleyball in Minnesota high schools.
 Its mission is to help provide a low cost league and administrative assistance to relieve the amount of responsibility and functions in the school athletic departments.
 With the support of Hugh McCutcheon, Walt Weaver, and North Country Region, the Association had its inaugural Boys High School Volleyball Season in the Spring of 2018 with 22 schools fielding 38 JV and Varsity volleyball teams allowing 400+ boys to compete for their high school.
-44 schools are already registered for Spring of 2020 totaling over 800 boys participating in high school volleyball.
+44 schools registered for Spring of 2020 totaling over 800 boys participating in high school volleyball.

 The ultimate goal is for Minnesota State High School League (MSHSL) to recognize, support and sanction boys high school volleyball as a MSHSL sport.
 Learn more about the campaign to sanction the sport HERE.